 (8) If the service relationship is changed or terminated the official residence shall be vacated.

-(9) As a rule the Pastor shall wear the official garments of office, namely the robe and the alb and stole, during worship services and at official functions.
+(9) As a rule, the Pastor shall wear the official garments of office, namely the robe and the alb and stole, during worship services and at official functions.
 After consultations between the Pastor, Congregational Council and the congregation the Pastor may conduct services without these official garments.
 The clothes he wears shall be suitable for the occasion and shall serve the proclamation of the Gospel.

 (10) The independence of the Pastor and the reputation of the office may not be compromised by the acceptance of gifts.
 It is therefore not permitted for the Pastor to accept gifts for himself if they exceed the local customary standards.
 If special circumstances exist, the Bishop may, by exception, give his approval.